wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 For it came to pass , upon a certain day , that the Poictiers , a mighty ship of the king , lying at a place called Sandy-Hook , sent out one of her tenders , even the Eagle , in search of this kind of plunder :

-26 Whereupon , a fishing boat of Columbia , called the Yankee , under the direction of a chief captain called Lewis , prepared herself with a number of men to entrap the Eagle.
+26 Whereupon , a fishing boat of Columbia , called the Yankee , under the direction of a chief captain called Lewis ,* prepared herself with a number of men to entrap the Eagle.

+* Commodore Lewis , commander of the flotilla in the harbor of New.York--Sailing-master Percival gallantly conducted this expedition.

 27 So they took a fatted calf , a bleating lamb , and a noisy goose , and placed them upon the deck of the boat ; and when the servants of the king came nigh the Yankee , thinking they were about to be treated handsomely with the good things of the land of Columbia , their hearts were rejoiced ;